 - Allow students to choose to finish the station they were in or move on to the next one.

-Getting Started with Guided Reading Books
+Getting Started with Books

 Grab them here: Kindergarten Guided Reading Bundle | First Grade Guided Reading Bundle | Second Grade Guided Reading Bundle

-After you’ve gotten to know students’ reading skills and capabilities better, you may want to switch to decodable readers to better refine their reading skills.
 Decodable books allow students to practice specific phonics patterns and build strong reading foundational skills.
-To help get you going with decodable readers, I’ve created decodable texts and lessons that cover short vowels, digraphs, blends, and long vowels.
+To help get you going with decodable readers, I have quality decodable texts and lessons that cover short vowels, digraphs, blends, and long vowels.

 Check them out here: Short Vowel Decodables | Blends Decodables | Digraphs Decodables | Long Vowel Decodables | Decodable Books BUNDLE

-There is no right and wrong way to begin your first day of guided reading groups.
+There is no right and wrong way to begin your first day of reading small groups.
 Get to know your readers.
 Introduce the time to them.
 Be intentional.
 You WILL make a difference in their reading journey!

 2 Responses